ztuakj/density/README.md

 major.minor[.maintenance[.build]]

 ## Client Delivery
 The rpm can be installed via a repository hosted remotely by us or installed locally with provided checksum.
+Tools needed to support remotely are included on any Linux OS.